ashanbrown/forbidigo/README.md

 This makes it hard to match packages that may get imported under a variety of different names, for example because there is no established convention or the name is so generic that import aliases have to be used.
-To solve this, forbidigo also supports more complex patterns.
+To solve this, forbidigo also supports a more advanced mode where it uses type information to identify what an expression references.
+This needs to be enabled through the `expand_expression` command line parameter.
+Beware this may have a performance impact because additional information is required for the analysis.

+Replacing the literal source code works for items in a package as in the `fmt2.Print` example above and also for struct fields and methods.
+For those, `<package>.<type name>.<field or method name>` replaces the source code text.
+For the sake of simplicity, `<package>` is the last non-version component of the import path, not the full path.
+Beware that this may be different from the package name:

+      import "example.com/some/pkg" // pkg uses `package somepkg` somepkg.SomeFunction() // -> pkg.SomeFunction

+Pointers are treated like the type they point to:

+      var cf *spew.ConfigState = ...
+      cf.Dump() // -> spew.ConfigState.Dump

+When a type is an alias for a type in some other package, the name of that other package will be used.

+An imported identifier gets replaced as if it had been imported without `import .`:

+     import . "github.com/onsi/ginkgo/v2"
+     FIt(...) // -> ginkgo.FIt

+Beware that looking up the package name has limitations.
+When a struct embeds some other type, references to the inherited fields or methods get resolved with the outer struct as type:

+     package foo

+     type InnerStruct {
+         SomeField int
+     }

+     func (i innerStruct) SomeMethod() {}

+     type OuterStruct {
+         InnerStruct
+     }

+     s := OuterStruct{}
+     s.SomeMethod() // -> foo.OuterStruct.SomeMethod
+     i := s.SomeField // -> foo.OuterStruct.SomeField

+When a method gets called via some interface, that invocation also only gets resolved to the interface, not the underlying implementation:

+    // innerStruct as above

+    type myInterface interface {
+        SomeMethod()
+    }

+    var i myInterface = InnerStruct{}
+    i.SomeMethod() // -> foo.myInterface.SomeMethod

+Using the package name is simple, but the name is not necessarily unique.
+For more advanced cases, it is possible to specify more complex patterns.
 Such patterns are strings that contain JSON or YAML for a struct.

 The full pattern struct has the following fields:

-* `Msg`: an additional comment that gets added to the error message when a pattern matches.
+* `msg`: an additional comment that gets added to the error message when a pattern matches.
-* `Pattern`: the regular expression itself.
-* `Match`: a string which defines what the regular expression is matched against.
-Valid values are:
-  * `text`: the traditional, literal source code match.
+* `pattern`: the regular expression that matches the source code or expanded expression, depending on the global flag.
-  * `type`: a semantic match that uses type information to enable precise matches against what is being used (a function in a certain package, or a method in a certain type) instead of how that thing is called in the source code.

-A pattern with `Match: type` expands selector expressions (`<some>.<thing>`) and identifiers.
-Those expressions get expanded as follows:

-* An imported package gets replaced with the full package path, including the version if there is one.
-Example: `ginkgo.FIt` -> `github.com/onsi/ginkgo/v2.FIt`.

-* For a method call, the type is inserted.
-Pointers are treated like the type they point to.
-When a type is an alias for a type in some other package, the name of that other package will be used.
-Example:

-     var cf *spew.ConfigState = ...
-     cf.Dump() // -> github.com/davecgh/go-spew/spew.ConfigState.Dump

-* A simple identifier gets replaced with full package path and name.
-Example:

-     . "github.com/onsi/ginkgo/v2"

-     FIt(...) // -> github.com/onsi/ginkgo/v2.FIt
+* `package`: a regular expression for the full package path.
+The package path includes the package version if the package has a version >= 2 and ends with the package name, i.e. it will differ from how the package was imported when the package doesn't follow the usual Go convention for its package name.
+  This is only supported when `expand_expression` is enabled.

 To distinguish such patterns from traditional regular expression patterns, the encoding must start with a `{` or contain line breaks.
 When using just JSON encoding, backslashes must get quoted inside strings.
 When using YAML, this isn't necessary.
 The following pattern strings are equivalent:

-    {Match: "type", Pattern: "^fmt\\.Println$"}
+    {msg: "do not write to stdout", Pattern: "^fmt\\.Println$"}

-    {Match: type,
+    {msg: do not write to stdout,
     Pattern: ^fmt\.Println$
     }

-    {Match: type, Pattern: ^fmt\.Println$}

-    Match: type
+    {msg: do not write to stdout, pattern: ^fmt\.Println$}

+    msg: do not write to stdout
-    Pattern: ^fmt\.Println$
+    pattern: ^fmt\.Println$

 A larger set of interesting patterns might include:

-* `{Match: "type", Pattern: "^fmt\\.Print.*$"}` -- forbid use of Print statements because they are likely just for debugging
-* `{Match: "type", Pattern: "^fmt\\.Errorf$", Msg: "use github.com/pkg/errors"}` -- forbid Errorf in favor of using github.com/pkg/errors
-* `{Match: "type", Pattern: "^github.com/onsi/ginkgo(/v[[:digit:]]*)?)\\.F[A-Z].*$"}` -- forbid ginkgo focused commands (used for debug issues)
-* `{Match: "type", Pattern: "^github.com/davecgh/go-spew/spew\\.Dump$"}` -- forbid dumping detailed data to stdout
-* `{Match: "type", Pattern: "^github.com/davecgh/go-spew/spew.ConfigState\\.Dump"}` -- also forbid it via a `ConfigState`
+-* `^fmt\.Print.*$` -- forbid use of Print statements because they are likely just for debugging -* `^fmt\.Errorf$` -- forbid Errorf in favor of using github.com/pkg/errors -* `^ginkgo\.F[A-Z].*$` -- forbid ginkgo focused commands (used for debug issues) -* `^spew\.Dump$` -- forbid dumping detailed data to stdout -* `^spew.ConfigState\.Dump$` -- also forbid it via a `ConfigState` -* `^fmt\.Errorf(# please use github\.com/pkg/errors)?$` -- forbid Errorf, with a custom message

-For backwards compatibility, the message may also get encoded inside the regular expression:

-* `{Match: "type", Pattern: "^fmt\\.Errorf(# please use github\.com/pkg/errors)?$` -- forbid Errorf, with a custom message
+-* `{pattern: ^fmt\.Errorf$, msg: please use github.com/pkg/errors}` -- the same with separate msg field

 ### Flags
 - **-set_exit_status** (default false) - Set exit status to 1 if any issues are found.
 - **-exclude_godoc_examples** (default true) - Controls whether godoc examples are identified and excluded
 - **-tests** (default true) - Controls whether tests are included
+- **-expand_expressions** (default false) - Replace literal source code before matching

 ## Purpose